-Known for its winding streets and alleys, the Albaicin was declared a World Heritage Site in 1984, along with the Alhambra Palace.
+With its winding streets and alleys, UNESCO declared the Albaicin a World Heritage Site in 1984, along with the Alhambra Palace.
 Apart from the usual tourist trinkets, the area also houses some intriguing shops.
 If you want to get that North African carpet to take home, this is probably the best bet.

-The area comes to life at night when its cuevas are filled to the brim with tourists listening to traditional Flamenco music.
-This is also a good place to eat alfresco in the shadow of the towering Alhambra Palace complex.
+The area comes to life at night when its Cuevas fill up with tourists listening to traditional Flamenco music.
+In the afternoon, this is also a good place to eat alfresco in the shadow of the towering Alhambra Palace complex.

 The Albaicin was where the Muslim population lived in the years after 1492.
-Although the population dwindled, their influence lives on and can still be seen as you wander its streets.
+Although the population dwindled, their influence lives on and it is still apparent as you wander through the streets.

 The City of Granada